 The rest is magic.

-Even if you have no idea where to start, the Atomizer suggests a way forward.
+Even if you have no idea where to start, Subtext suggests a way forward.

 Key to starting a narrative is deciding upon a group of characters for the story to focus on and the name of the Main Character.
 Also, one must name the character who challenges the Main Character’s way of seeing things, the Influence Character, and the unique relationship they share.
 This last one is important.
 Speaking as someone with several years of experience guiding writers, directors, novelists, and students the relationship between the Main Character and Influence Character, the heart of every story is usually the one thing everyone misses.

 Knowing this, I made sure these initial selections were part of the outlining process.
-If you can’t come up with something on your own, the Atomizer will provide you with suggestions.
+If you can’t come up with something on your own, Subtext will provide you with suggestions.

 The synopsis of our story